 In our demo, we went with Frame, since that made it easy to visualize the cards we planned to sync over.
 Here’s what that looks like:

-Step 4: Pick which fields to sync from Miro cards to Wrike tasks
+Step 4: Pick fields to keep synced

 Fields represent the details of your Miro cards and Wrike tasks.
 At this stage you can decide how much or how little information to sync between the two.